Close

 • Joint infection (extremely rare)

-• Tendon weakening if injected too frequently
+• Tendon weakening occurs if it is injected too frequently

 How to Recover Following Joint Injections